David Meirhofer: Confessions and suicide

 In an attempt to avoid capital punishment, Meirhofer's defense attorney brokered a plea deal involving the confession of two additional murders that had not been linked to Meirhofer.
 One was the death of 13-year-old Bernard L. Poelman, shot to death on a bridge in Three Forks on March 19, 1967, while swimming with a friend.
 Police had initially ascribed the Poelman incident to an accidental shooting or ricochet from hunters or target shooters.
 The second additional murder was that of 12-year-old Boy Scout Michael E. Raney, who had been beaten to death in Three Forks during an outdoor practice session on May 7, 1968.
 While a definitive motive for these murders was never established either, Meirhofer himself claimed that before killing Raney, he "wanted to get [...] a little kid."
 Interrogators suspected Meirhofer may have committed more than four murders, but confessed only to those in Gallatin County due to the plea deal with county prosecutors.
-Some of the Montana crimes that Meirhofer was suspected of committing were later attributed to Wayne Nance (1955-1986), another serial killer active in Montana in the 1970s and '80s; and to long-haul truck driver Richard William Davis, who was posthumously linked by DNA to the 1974 murder of a five year old girl in Missoula, Montana.
+Some of the Montana crimes that Meirhofer was suspected of committing were later attributed to Wayne Nance (1955–1986), another serial killer active in Montana in the 1970s and '80s; and to long-haul truck driver Richard William Davis, who was posthumously linked by DNA to the 1974 murder of a five-year-old girl in Missoula, Montana.

 Four hours after giving his confessions, Meirhofer was found dead in his jail cell, having hanged himself with a towel.
 Jailers had not been informed Meirhofer was a murder suspect and he was not put on suicide watch.
-Sheriff Lesley "Andy" Anderson was formally censured by county officials for the suicide; in the next election, Anderson, having served as sheriff for over two decades, was voted out of office.
+Sheriff Lesley "Andy" Anderson was formally censured by county officials for the suicide, and was voted out of office in the next election after two decades in the job.

-The cases associated with Meirhofer were closed, but his reasoning and motivations for the murders remain unclear to this day.
+The cases associated with Meirhofer were closed, but his reasoning and motivations for the murders remain uncertain.

-Meirhof's younger brother, Alan Meihofer, was arrested in 1986 for a string of child rapes near Seattle, Washington.
+Meirhofer's younger brother, Alan Meihofer, was arrested in 1986 for a string of child rapes near Seattle, Washington.
 He was convicted in 1988 and released in 2017.
 Alan has declined to speak to journalists or police about possible connections between his and David's crimes.